maildev/maildev/README.md

 ## Thanks

-Thanks to [Andris Reinman](https://github.com/andris9) for creating his projects that are the backbone of this app.
+Thanks to [Andris Reinman](https://github.com/andris9) for creating his projects that are the backbone of this app and [MailCatcher](http://mailcatcher.me/) for the inspiration.

 ## License